lanl/ThunderBoltz/docs/source/ext_guide.rst

 .. code-block:: python

-   import pytb
+   import thunderboltz as tb

    # Pass the location of the simulation directory to be read
-   tb = pytb.read("path/to/previous/simulation_directory")
+   calc = tb.read("path/to/previous/simulation_directory")

-A single :class:`~.pytb.ThunderBoltz` object will be returned, with which you can easily `export <#exporting-data>`_ or `plot <#plotting-results>`_ output data.
+A single :class:`~.thunderboltz.ThunderBoltz` object will be returned, with which you can easily `export <#exporting-data>`_ or `plot <#plotting-results>`_ output data.